 In January 2010 Sony released her debut CD Chopin.
 A finely-balanced recital, the disc includes studio recordings of five études, two mazurkas, two waltzes, two nocturnes, and the G minor Ballade, with a live recording of the Fantasie op.
 49 from the 2009 Klavier-Festival Ruhr thrown in as a bonus.
 Olga clearly has a strong affinity with Chopin’s music, which forms a cornerstone of her repertoire.
 Her flawless interpretation of the G minor Ballade is full of fire and intensity – you can watch and hear her play it here, from a recital in Darmstadt five years later:

 Released less than a year after her Chopin disc, Olga’s Russian Album features an assortment of pieces from her Russian heritage, including lyrical and character pieces – many in three-quarter time – by Tchaikovsky, Glinka, Balakirev, Scriabin, and others, weighted down with four selections by Rachmaninov.
 Music by Russian composers forms a significant part of what Olga plays – she lists concerti by Prokofiev, Rachmaninov, Shostakovich, and Tchaikovsky in her active repertoire, and features their works in her solo recitals as well – and this music informs and contributes to her identity as an artist in an important way.
 Here she performs Rachmaninov’s Prélude Op.
-23, No. 4 (also on the Russian Album) as an encore after a performance of his Piano Concerto No. 2 last year in Nuremberg:
+23, No. 5 in G minor (also on the Russian Album):

 Olga’s unusual Schubert recital CD released in 2012 contains many pieces I was unfamiliar with along with the more commonly performed Impromptus and Valses Nobles.
 It is a quieter, more intimate effort than her other CDs, with less virtuosic display and instead an emphasis on dance rhythms and short forms.
 Again, there are many waltzes, as well as melancholy and sentimental moments.